A Unified Solution to Video Fusion: From Multi-Frame Learning to Benchmarking: Introduction

 \section{Introduction}

-Image fusion has emerged as a standard tool in computer vision and image processing, enabling the combination of complementary information from multiple source images into a single, more informative and perceptually enhanced image~\cite{Zhao_2023_CVPR,Zhao_2023_ICCV,DBLP:conf/cvpr/LiuFHWLZL22,zhang2021deep}.
-Techniques such as multi-exposure~\cite{DBLP:journals/tip/MaDZFW20,DBLP:journals/tip/MaLYWMZ17}, multi-focus~\cite{deng2020CUNET,zhang2021deep}, infrared-visible~\cite{Zhao_2023_CVPR,Zhao_2023_ICCV}, and medical image fusion~\cite{DBLP:journals/inffus/JamesD14,DBLP:journals/inffus/Xu021} play important roles in applications like low-light enhancement and exposure correction~\cite{DBLP:UltraFusion}, extended depth-of-field imaging and generation of full-focus scenes~\cite{zhang2021deep}, target recognition in adverse conditions~\cite{DBLP:EMMA}, and improved diagnostic support in clinical imaging~\cite{10190200}.
-These techniques have proven effective in overcoming the limitations of individual sensors or imaging configurations, and enhancing scene understanding for both human observers and downstream vision tasks.
-However, unlike static images, videos offer a continuous, temporally coherent view of dynamic scenes, including object and camera motion, transient events, and context.
-Advances in imaging hardware now make it feasible and necessary to extend image fusion into the temporal domain to enable video fusion.
-The goal is to generate a single output video that integrates key information from multiple inputs, offering a more comprehensive representation than any individual video or static fused image.
+Image fusion has long been a key research direction in computer vision and image processing.
+It enables the combination of complementary information from multiple source images into a single, more informative and perceptually enhanced result~\cite{Zhao_2023_CVPR,Zhao_2023_ICCV,DBLP:conf/cvpr/LiuFHWLZL22,zhang2021deep,wang2025dornet,xiao2025event}.
+A variety of fusion techniques, such as multi-exposure~\cite{DBLP:journals/tip/MaDZFW20,DBLP:journals/tip/MaLYWMZ17}, multi-focus~\cite{deng2020CUNET,zhang2021deep}, infrared-visible~\cite{Zhao_2023_CVPR,Zhao_2023_ICCV}, and medical image fusion~\cite{DBLP:journals/inffus/JamesD14,DBLP:journals/inffus/Xu021}, have proven valuable in applications, such as low-light enhancement and exposure correction~\cite{yao2025polar,Chen_2025_CVPR}, extended depth-of-field imaging and generation of full-focus scenes~\cite{zhang2021deep}, target recognition in adverse conditions~\cite{DBLP:EMMA}, and improved diagnostic support in clinical imaging~\cite{10190200}.
+These approaches effectively overcome the limitations of individual sensors or imaging configurations, improving image interpretation by both human observers and machine vision systems.
+While image fusion has been extensively explored, transitioning to video fusion is a natural next step, as videos provide a continuous and temporally coherent view of dynamic scenes, including object and camera motion, transient events, and contextual variations~\cite{li2025ustc}.
+With recently advanced imaging hardware and the increasing amount of video data, it has become feasible and necessary to extend image fusion to the temporal domain.
+The goal is to combine complementary information from multiple input videos into a single, temporally consistent output that offers a more complete representation of the scene.